Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## Extend and integrate Azure IoT Central applications with other cloud services

-Azure IoT Central is also extensible using rules and workflows.
+Azure IoT Central is extensible using rules and workflows.
 For more information, review [Use workflows to integrate your Azure IoT Central application with other cloud services](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-configure-rules-advanced?WT.mc_id=julyot-co2-dglover)

 ---